-The last Report identified some shortcomings in meeting the abovementioned objective.
-Certain matters discussed within this section reflect either the continuation of previously raised shortcomings and/or unresolved matters.
+Previous Reports identified some shortcomings in meeting the abovementioned objective.
+Certain matters discussed within this section reflect the continuation of previously raised shortcomings and unresolved matters.

-This Report again highlights the need for attention to project governance arrangements.
-Project and financial reporting needs to be addressed to ensure effective project completion and financial close out for contractor variation and final claims.
+This Report continues to highlight the need for attention to project governance arrangements.
+Project and financial reporting needs to be addressed to ensure effective project completion and financial close out including final claims and certificates.
 Further, the management of defects and the documents maintained to evidence the resolution of all defects identified requires attention.
 The relevance and importance of this requirement will continue if the State agrees to undertake or fund further works for the redevelopment from remaining funds.